h2oai/sparkling-water/doc/devel/running_examples.rst

-Running Sparkling Water examples
+Running Sparkling Water Examples
 --------------------------------

 The Sparkling Water distribution includes also a set of examples.
-You can find their implementation in `examples directory <example/>`__.
+You can find their implementation in `examples directory <../../examples/>`__.
 You can run them in the following way:

 1. Build a package that can be submitted to Spark cluster: